How to Hike the Kanchenjunga Base Camp Trek

 My Recommended Trekking Agency

-I collaborated with Himalayan Masters for my Kanchenjunga and Upper Dolpo treks, and their expertise was truly invaluable.
-To book your own trek, contact them via email at info@himalayan-masters.com and use the code EAGER to enjoy a 5% discount on your trip.
+To book your own trek, please contact them at info@himalayan-masters.com and use the code EAGER to enjoy a 5% discount on your trip.

 This interactive map highlights the complete Kanchenjunga Base Camp Trek route, with the main trail marked in dark blue, optional side trips in light blue, and alternative routes in green.
 Icons indicate teahouses, viewpoints, and points of interest along the way.
 From Taplejung to both North and South Base Camps, every significant stop and scenic detour is clearly marked for easy route planning.